 - Improved Operations.
 Crowdsourced data enables agency staff to provide better traveler information and more proactive and effective operations strategies that can lead to reduced traffic congestion and improved reliability.

 - Cost Savings.
 Crowdsourced data is cost-effective and could reduce the need for additional roadside sensors and systems that require installation and maintenance.
+In addition, crowdsourced data allows agencies to leverage and more effectively use their existing Intelligent Transportation Systems infrastructure.

 State of the Practice